Unified Endpoint Security (UES) is a relatively new concept in endpoint security—but it’s also one that’s quickly growing in popularity.

-While you wouldn’t expect cybercriminals would want to hack into devices like smart appliances, printers, and baby monitors, they are still endpoints.
-And because they’re connected to your environment, they can expose your network to breaches and attacks.
-An endpoint is any kind of virtual device or hardware that connects to a particular environment—and leaving insecure endpoints exposed only increases your vulnerability.
-This is the basis of endpoint security.
+While you wouldn’t expect cybercriminals would want to hack into devices like smart appliances, printers, and even virtual assistants like your Amazon Alexa, they are still considered endpoints.
+And because they’re connected to your environment, they can expose your network to a wide range of breaches and attacks if left unsecured.

-A relatively new solution helping organizations ensure full visibility and security across all endpoints connected to their network, is Unified Endpoint Security (UES)platform.
+A relatively new solution helping organizations ensure full visibility and security across all endpoints connected to their network is by using a unified endpoint security (UES) platform.

-But what is UES, and how does it work?
+But what is unified endpoint security, and how does it work?

 What Is Unified Endpoint Security?